PeterHickman/smallq/README.md

 #### Message body
 The message itself must be at least 1 character long.
 There is no upper limit.
 It can contain anything except `\n`, `\r`, `\f` or `\0`.
 If you are unsure of your message contents then either escape your message or encode it with something like `base64` when you add it and unescape or decode when you get it off the queue

-#### The client code
-The way the client is used is a little less usual.
-This is because the client needs to close the connection to the server.
-This form allows the client to take care of it without relying on the programmer to remember to close the connection themselves

 ### Add
 ```ruby
 require 'smallq/client'